TahirReyaz/movielist-frontend/README.md

 ##  Technical Features

 - Made using react.js, typescript and tailwind
+- Runs on vite
 - React query for fetching and hashing data
 - Firebase for storing images